The argument against using carousels, those rotating teasers of content that take center stage on so many homepages, is on the rise.

 The Overflow Pattern

 A close friend of responsive design, the overflow pattern gives equal real estate to each piece of featured content, but only displays what it can in the viewport.
 This is a great choice when you have a lot of similar content but don’t want to overwhelm your site visitors.
 This alternative resizes easily, but it’s important to use visual cues to hint that there’s more information to explore if the visitor wants to.

 Examples of websites using the overflow pattern:

 - The “Popular Posts” section the homepage of Disney.com

 If You Must Use a Carousel

 If you absolutely must implement a carousel, there are some simple considerations you can make for an overall experience.
 First, switch from autoscroll to manual controls.
 Swapping your content while a visitor is viewing it throws in an unneeded distraction.
-Also, try to keep the number of slides to to minimum.
+Also, try to keep the number of slides to a minimum.
 The fresher your message is, the better chance you have to engage your visitor.
 Make sure every piece of content absolutely needs to be there before placing it in a carousel.
 If you can’t make a fool-proof case for it, pull it out.